Timeline of the COVID-19 pandemic in India (2021)

 The following is the timeline of the COVID-19 pandemic in India from January 2021 to the May 2021.
 The complexity of the COVID-19 data reporting in India has been scrutinized extensively because of the disagreement between the undocumented morbidity rate and the low rates of case fatality in comparison to other countries.

-January
+January [2021]

 16 January

-India began its vaccination programme, with the initial focus on healthcare workers.
+India began its vaccination program, with the initial focus on healthcare workers.

 19 January

 Lakshadweep becomes the last region in India to report its first case.

 26 January

 India reported a record low case count of around 9,100 new cases.

-February
+February [2021]

 The average daily new case count for India fell below 9,000 cases.

 22 February

 India surpassed 11 million total cases with more than 150,000 deaths.

-March
+March [2021]

 29 March

 India surpassed 12 million total cases as the daily case count reached 68,020, the highest in five months.

-April
+April [2021]

 1 April

 Vaccinations were made available to all Indians over the age of 45.